PANAMA COMPANY FORMATION

 USD2,500 (View in KRW)

-Annual renewal costs include:
+Annual renewal fee includes:

-Registered business office services for one year
+Registered business site service for one year

 Annual government registration tax

-Other costs:
+Other expenses:

 Opening a local account in Panama: USD2,000